moxystudio/next-with-moxy/docusaurus/docs/recipes/dato-cms.md

    - Key - used on the code to get the translation, for example `home.title`;
    - Value - value of the translation.

-> ℹ️**DatoCMS** has a "Hidden Field" plugin that can be useful here to hide the `key` field.
+> ℹ️ **DatoCMS** has a "Hidden Field" plugin that can be useful here to hide the `key` field.
 This will prevent changes on that field.

 To do so you need to add the plugin, then go to the field's settings and change the "Field editor" to "Hidden Field", on "Presentation" tab.
 This will hide the field and every time there is a need to change it you have to change the "Field editor" back to "Default editor".

 Now we need to get the translations!

-First it is necessary to export the `createApolloClient` function in the `www/shared/modules/next-with-apollo/index.js` file:
+First it is necessary to export the `createApolloClient` function in the `www/shared/react/next-with-apollo/index.js` file:

 ```js
 // ...